 - 1. Have your machines model number, serial number & date of manufacture on hand, these can be found on the specification plate mounted on the machine - 2.
-A scanned copy of your parts list/diagram with required spare part/s identified.
+A scanned copy of your parts list/diagram with required spare part/s identified - 3.
+Go to www.machineryhouse.com.au/contactus and fill out the enquiry form attaching a copy of scanned parts list.